New sports press survey: Newspapers focus narrowly on sports results

 Sports politics and themes connected to the massive amounts of money in sport are largely ignored by the world's printed media when it comes to covering sport.
 Instead sports stars and their performances completely dominate the pages with football as the sport that takes up most column inches by far.

-That is the short summary of the first findings from Play the Game's 'International Sports Press Survey', which has been initiated in collaboration with researchers Jörg-Uwe Nieland from the German Sports University in Cologne and Thomas Horky from the Macromedia University for Media and Communication in Hamburg.
+That is the short summary of the first findings from Play the Game's 'International Sports Press Survey' that was carried out in collaboration with researchers Jörg-Uwe Nieland from the German Sports University in Cologne and Thomas Horky from the Macromedia University for Media and Communication in Hamburg.

 Athletes and football take up most space

 The first findings indicate that media coverage of sport is completely dominated by results and news about athletes and coaches in competitive sports.
 77.7 percent of all articles about sport focus on athletes, coaches, teams and their performances.